Actively Recruiting

 • Other cerebrovascular diseases requiring surgery or endovascular therapy

-• Acute ischemic stroke within 7 days
+• Stroke within the past 7 days

-• Blood clotting problems or bleeding tendencies
+• Blood clotting disorders or bleeding tendencies

-• Severe illnesses preventing follow-up such as serious infections, COPD, cancer, dementia, mental illness, uncontrolled severe hypertension or diabetes
+• Severe illnesses preventing follow-up such as serious infections, severe COPD, cancer, dementia, mental illness, uncontrolled severe hypertension or diabetes

 • Pregnant or breastfeeding women